All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Topics in this Series: Stop Motion Animation (Quarters 1, 2) and Stop Action Short Film (Quarters 3,4).

-Dynamic Dioramas: Biome Builders- Tundra (The Arctic)- Wed
+Dynamic Dioramas: Biome Builders- Arid (The Desert)- Wed

 Class Time: 1:00 pm Duration: 55 min